emberjs/rfcs/text/0000-deprecate-component-isvisible.md

 # How We Teach This

-The `isVisible` attribute is rarely used so deprecating in a future blog post would be sufficient.
+The `isVisible` property is rarely used so deprecating in a future blog post would be sufficient.
 It will need to be removed from the API docs.
 It would be beneficial to add documentation on hiding components to the Ember guides with suggested ways of hiding components with a simple example.